BrunoZell/CollectiveIntelligence/litepaper.md

 The rest of this document walks through the design of the network with the most fundamental parts first, towards more complex structures.

+## Collective Intelligence

+## What is Collective Intelligence

+Purposefully place meaningful signs into the environment,

+for others to pick up and add to their imagination,

+and possibly change their behavior because of it.

+## We already are collectively intelligent

+Take a traffic light as an example:🚦

+We placed this thing into the environment so human drivers see it, interpret meaning into it, and adapt their behavior accordingly.

+If the light is red, stop.
+If the light is green go.

+So this meaningful traffic light practically orchestrated coordination across multiple individuals, while each individual follows their own decision process.

+## We can do better

+So it seems we already are collectively intelligent.
+But not in a digital-native manner.

+This documents outlines how digital-native collective intelligence could be structured, and attempts to formalize and implement the necessary protocol to live it out.

+## Design Considerations

+### Goal: Enabling more humane social coordination

+What are we even building?
+A new mental framework to do social coordination in, plus the technical infrastructure that supports its usage.

+Using it must coordinate towards a future reality that humans like.
+While the humans themselves are deciding on what they like and don't like.

+### Requirement: Non-discriminatory: allow all values across all perspective

+The system shall allow everybody to express their world views and values in a non-discriminatory manner, while having an optimization process that does not inherently prioritize one human over another by default.
+Prioritization of humans over other humans must be an emerging property from human values and the current state of reality.

+The act of valuing other peoples values creates morals.
+The act of valuing other peoples actions creates

+### Realization: Whatever commitment you enter, its ultimately up to you to pull through or not

+A key fact to deal with is that whatever social contract humans declare to enter, their decisions are never controlled directly.
+Social contracts only ever influence the behavior of humans indirectly, usually be modelling sanctions and incentives that are conditioned on whether people follow through with their actions as declared in the contract or not.

+### Scoping: Consensus is not the end goal.
+End goal is to shape reality so we like it more

+Furthermore, aligning on a shared virtual state may be part of the solution, but it is not the end goal.
+Really it is about shaping reality the way we like it, where pretty much all preceived human value is found in reality and not on some shared ledger.
+The bits in the network are just the means to get to a better reality.

+### Note: Adequate coordination mechanisms already exist, but not formalized so they can easily be managed in hypertext

+This system is not meant to be a replacement for existing social contracts, but rather a supplement to them.
+It serves as a common framework to define new and existing coordination mechanisms in, and offers an accounting infrastructure to operate organizations at a global scale.

 ## Observations

 Data is our window into reality.
 All data in the network is modelled as _messages_.
 Messages can occur in the virtual as network traffic between computers, and in the actual as causal effects between physical systems.
 As cultural capital, messages are captured and preserved by default.